MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 {{< alpha />}}

-This guide walks you through creating a new user and managing roles in Materialize.
+This tutorial walks you through creating a new user and managing roles in Materialize.
 By the end of this tutorial you will:

 * Invite a new user in the Materialize Console